vesuxyz/docs/blog/2025-06-13-earn-with-STRK/index.md

 You want to earn more while staying relatively low risk.

 Stake STRK via [Endur](https://endur.fi) to mint xSTRK, then supply it to Vesu.
+If you want to deposit into the Re7 xSTRK pool you can also use the shortcut via [Stake & Earn](https://vesu.xyz/stake-and-earn).

 **What you earn:**
 - Lending yield